miletalvova/template-task/README.md

 README.md
 ```

-Add a script in package.json to call Prettier to format our code:
+- Add a script in package.json to call Prettier to format our code:
 ```
 "format": "prettier --check ."
 ```
 ## _4. Husky and lint-staged istalling and configuration_

+- Run the following command to install Husky and lint-staged:

 ```
 npm install --save-dev husky lint-staged
 ```

-Create and configure a .husky directory
+- Create and configure a .husky directory
 ```
 npx husky init
 ```
-Run the following command to create pre-commit hook
+- Run the following command to create pre-commit hook
 ```
 echo "npx lint-staged" > .husky/pre-commit
 ```

-The pre-commit file should look as following:
+- The pre-commit file should look as following:
 ```
 #!/bin/sh
 . "$(dirname "$0")/_/husky.sh"